telerik/blazor-ui/form/remote-validation/readme.md

 ## The General Concept

+In a real situation, server validation may fail for multiple reasons:

+* invalid user input
+* general server error
+* server unavailable
+* disconnected client
-In a real situation, the server validation may fail, the server may have a general error, be unavailable, or the client may be disconnected and HTTP requests to your WebAPI may fail.
-In such cases, you should notify the user that the operation failed and it needs to fix the input so that it passes.
+* failing HTTP requests to your WebAPI

+In such cases, you should notify the user that the operation failed and suggest appropriate actions.

 Handling the errors as appropriate for your application.